Manipur: Festivals

 The festivals of Manipur are Lui-ngai-ni Ningol Chakouba, Shirui Lily festival, Yaoshang, Gan-ngai, Chumpha, Cheiraoba, Kang and Heikru Hidongba, as well as the broader religious festivals Eid-Ul-Fitr, Eid-Ul-Adha and Christmas.
 Most of these festivals are celebrated on the basis of the lunar calendar.
 Almost every festival celebrated in other states of India is observed.

 On 21 November 2017, the Sangai Festival 2017 was inaugurated by President Ram Nath Kovind in Manipur.
 Held for 10 days, the festival is named after Manipur's state animal, the brow-antlered Sangai deer.
 The Sangai Festival showcases the tourism potential of Manipur in the field of arts and culture, handloom, handicrafts, indigenous sports, cuisine, music and adventure sports.

+Sangai festival

 Ningol Chakouba

 Held on 9 November, this is a social festival of the Meitei people of Manipur where married women (Ningol) are invited (Chakouba, literally calling to a meal; for dinner or lunch) to a feast at their parental house accompanied by their children.
 Besides the feast, gifts are given to the women/invitees and to their children.
 It is the festival that binds and revives the family relations between the women married away and the parental family.
 Nowadays, other communities have started celebrating this kind of a family-bonding festival.